SantanderMetGroup/transformeR/README.md

 # What is transformeR?

-`transformeR` is a R package for climate data transformation, seamlessly integrated with the [`loadeR` bundle](https://github.com/SantanderMetGroup/loadeR).
+`transformeR` is a R package for climate data transformation, seamlessly integrated with the [`climate4R` bundle](https://github.com/SantanderMetGroup/loadeR).
 It allows to easily perform many typical climate data manipulations in a flexible way, including:

 * Computing and visualizing climatological maps
 * Detrending and application of different time filters